datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 There are three quota limits that pertain to subscriptions:

-- Telepresence Connect:  Rime you are connected with Telepresence to your cluster.
+- Telepresence Connect: Time you are connected with Telepresence to your cluster.
 - Connected Clusters: The Kubernetes clusters you have connected to the Ambassador Cloud app.
 - Requests per Second: Requests per second (RPS) is the maximum usage in the cluster between Rate Limited Traffic and Authenticated Traffic.
 For multiple clusters, RPS is the sum of the maximum usage of each cluster.
 RPS is calculated from a database snapshot sent by Edge Stack every 30 seconds.